 I love hard boiled eggs, but I hate to peel them.
 In fact, I might actually have an egg-peeling disfunction.
 I end up creating craters and losing up to 1/3 of my egg when all is said and done.
 But when I was posted my giveaway for a Le Creuset steamer, Terry Golson left me a comment telling me about her favorite way to hard cook eggs.
 To steam them.
 This rocked my world.

 So, I tried it.
 That very same day.
 And it was amazing.
-The eggs were perfect, with no green ring around the yolk.
+The eggs were perfect, with no green ring around the yolk or pits and holes left in the egg.
 And the best part?
-The peels came off easily.
-With not pits and holes left in the egg, even though I used fresh eggs, which are notoriously more difficult to peel.
+They were easy to peel, even though I used fresh eggs, which are notoriously more difficult to peel.

 I am a changed woman.
 I know that I have been a kale chip evangelist.
-But now I may have to stray…and start preaching about steaming eggs.
+But now I may have to stray…and start preaching about steaming eggs and how they are so easy to peel.
 Or maybe you should.

 Egg shells are permeable, which means that they are porous.
 Water molecules in the steam form are tiny enough to penetrate the shell.
 While they don’t disrupt the membrane, the heat from the steam is adequate enough to cook the egg inside.
 I have some super smart science-friends – maybe they will chime in and give a better explanation.
 One can hope, at least.